sematext/docs/docs/monitoring/spm-faq.md

 Two types of agents are running in container setups and spawn from the following images:
   - <b>sematext/agent</b> (also known as STA) - collects infrastructure data (OS and container info, metrics and events)
   - <b>sematext/app-agent</b> (known as application agent or AA) - collects application metrics (e.g. metrics of your Elasticsearch or Kafka).
     For each monitored service instance one such application agent container will exist.
-These containers are created automatically by STA.
+These containers are automatically created and managed by STA.

 <b>sematext/agent</b>